 Red at pH 6.8 and below, yellow at pH 8 and above.

 - MacConkey Agar: It is a selective and differential medium.
 The pH indicator helps to differentiate between lactose fermenting and lactose non-fermenter.
 E coli and other lactose fermenting bacteria give pink-colored colonies in MacConkey agar whereas non-lactose fermenter gram-negative bacilli produce pale yellow colonies.

 - Deoxycholate Citrate Agar (DCA): Lactose non-fermenter produces colorless colonies.
 Coliform bacteria if present form pink colonies.

 - Salmonella-Shigella Agar: It is a selective media used to isolate Salmonella and Shigella.
-Lactose fermenter produces red-pigmented colonies whereas non-lactose fermenter (e.g., Salmonella) grows as translucent colonies (colorless) with or without black centers (neutral red do not have any role in black color formation, it’s because of action of Sodium thiosulphate and ferric citrate which are also other constituents of SS Agar).
+Lactose fermenter produces red-pigmented colonies whereas non-lactose fermenter (e.g., Salmonella) grows as translucent colonies (colorless) with or without black centers (neutral red does not have any role in black color formation, it’s because of action of sodium thiosulphate and ferric citrate which are also other constituents of SS Agar).